Banks shun exotic elements in their bonus pots

 "Last year there was quite a lot of talk about exotic bonuses," said one investment banker, who declined to be named because he is not authorised to speak to the media.
 "There's no talk about it at all now."

-For Credit Suisse, its strategy of paying its employees a portion of their bonuses in sometimes risky assets has not only proved lucrative to some recipients, it also helped cut its exposure to $17 billion (10.5 billion pounds) worth of loans and deals.
+For Credit Suisse, its strategy of paying its employees a portion of their bonuses in sometimes risky assets has not only proved lucrative to some recipients, it also helped cut its exposure to $17 billion worth of loans and deals.

 The Swiss bank is repeating the model this year.